loginom/loginom-help-en-omegat/data/integration/connections/list/odbc.md

 * **Test connection**: test of the specified connection settings.
 * **Login** is a login of the DB user.
 * **Password** is a password of the DB user.
-* **Save password**: when selecting this flag, login and password will be saved in the current connection settings.
+* **Save password**: when selecting this checkbox, login and password will be saved in the current connection settings.
-* **Show system tables**: when selecting this flag in the import wizard that uses this connection, the system DB tables available to a user become visible (it is required to select when connecting to the Excel file).
+* **Show system tables**: when selecting this checkbox in the import wizard that uses this connection, the system DB tables available to a user become visible (it is required to select when connecting to the Excel file).
 * **Quote names**: if the database objects names (for example, names of tables, fields) contain spaces or reserved characters, it is required to use framing characters fixing the name start and end.
 * **Configure quotes** represents the information field that enables to define which framing characters are used for connection to this DB.
 The framing quotes characters are automatically defined for ODBC.
 * **Do not use DBMS client**: this option is not used for the ODBC connections.